 Disseminated granuloma annulare may be persistent, lasting for as few as 3 years but in some cases up to 10 years.5 Patients often seek active treatment for cosmetic reasons, often with disappointing results.
 Current treatment guidelines suggest a wide range of possibilities: PUVA with oral or topical psoralens, UVA alone, etretinate and isotretinoin, topical tacrolimus, dapsone, cyclosporine, systemic corticosteroids, chlorambucil, antimalarials, potassium iodide, pentoxifylline, nicotinamide (niacinamide), topical vitamin E, fumaric acid esters, defibrotide, doxycycline, hydroxyurea, and pulsed dye laser.3

-Granuloma annulare has also been associated with solid organ tumors, Hodgkin disease, non-Hodgkin lymphoma and therefore has been considered to be a paraneoplastic reaction.
-However, in these patients the clinical presentation is frequently atypical, with painful lesions in unusual locations, including the palms and soles.1
+Granuloma annulare has also been associated with solid organ tumors, Hodgkin disease, and non-Hodgkin lymphoma and therefore has been considered to be a paraneoplastic reaction.
+However, in these patients, the clinical presentation is frequently atypical, with painful lesions in unusual locations, including the palms and soles.1

 Other diagnostic considerations